andrewdmcleod/woodpecker-layer/README.md

 This can be modified to another port by providing a comma separated list to the check_ports configuration key._

-Additionally, tcp port and ip combinations can be provided to the check_ip_port_tcp_ string.
+Additionally, tcp port and ip combinations can be provided to the check_list string.
 A send string and receive string can be defined to provide further testing, e.g.: